Christian Heurich: Personal life

-Heurich married the widow of Mr. Schnell, Amelia (née Mueller) Schnell of Washington, D.C., on September 9, 1873.
+Heurich married the widow of Schnell, Amelia (née Mueller) Schnell of Washington, D.C., on September 9, 1873.
 In 1884, Amelia died of pneumonia.
 On February 1, 1887, Christian married for the second time to Mathilde Daetz, an emigrant from Bremervörde, Germany.
-Sadly, due to a miscarriage and a carriage accident, Mathilde died in 1895, leaving Christian a widower again.
+Due to a miscarriage and a carriage accident, Mathilde died in 1895, leaving Christian a widower again.
 On January 11, 1899, Christian married Amelia Louise Keyser, the niece and namesake of his first wife.
-He was more than twenty years her senior, and together they had four children, three of whom survived into adulthood: Christian Heurich Jr, Anna Marguerite (who died as an infant), Anita Augusta, and Karla Louise.
+He was more than twenty years her senior, and together they had four children, three of whom survived into adulthood: Christian Heurich Jr., Anna Marguerite (who died as an infant), Anita Augusta, and Karla Louise.
 They remained married until his death.
-Christian Heurich Jr would continue running the brewery after his father's death and would also work as a real estate investor.
+Christian Heurich Jr. would continue running the brewery after his father's death and would also work as a real estate investor.

 From around 1873 to 1888, Heurich lived at 1229 20th St NW.
 Around 1888, he moved to 1218 19th St NW where he would remain until 1894/1895.
-In 1886, Heurich purchased a tract of land near Hyattsville, Maryland and part of Brookland neighborhood.
+In 1886, Heurich purchased a tract of land near Hyattsville, Maryland, and part of Brookland neighborhood.
 He turned it into a dairy farm and named it "Bellevue Farm".
 Heurich bred Holstein Friesian cattle at Bellevue and would receive prizes for his cattle.

 In 1894, Heurich had the Christian Heurich Mansion built on 1307 New Hampshire Avenue NW.
 It is a 31-room Victorian built to resemble the German castles in which his parents worked.
 His second wife, Mathilde, worked very closely with the interior designers of the house, The Huber Brothers, NYC.
 The mansion was built with fireproof materials.
 He also built two houses in Massachusetts Heights for his children, including the Heurich-Parks House.